kccheung/generate-od-pubtools/docs/liverpool_reproduction.md

     # ...
 ```

-The vision backbone is RemoteCLIP-RN50, it is downloaded once into `./checkpoints/models--chendelong--RemoteCLIP`, and loaded into `self.vision_model` and used to embed satellite tiles.
+The vision backbone is RemoteCLIP-RN50.
+It downloads once into [./checkpoints/models--chendelong--RemoteCLIP](../checkpoints/models--chendelong--RemoteCLIP).
+It is then loaded into `self.vision_model` to embed satellite tiles.
+The paper and the code use RemoteCLIP as the semantic feature extractor.
+The preprocessed ERSI satellite image of each region goes into the vision encoder of RemoteCLIP.
+Its output is a 1024-dimension high-level feature that captures the urban semantics of that area.
+The vision encoder of RemoteCLIP uses frozen pre-trained weights.
+According to my conversation with one
+of the authors, he suggests using RN50 (ResNet-50) as the default backbone.
+Choosing ResNet-50 balances computational efficiency and accuracy, as the Python package used may work with various user computational resources.

 #### 2.1.3 Node and edge features